muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Output of this command?
 What all fileds will come in output?
 - What is the significance of help and Man command?
 - What is Kernel?
+- command to check if port is accessible.
 - What is Canary deployment?
 - What is blue green deployment?
 - In canary deployment how will you make sure 90% traffic will go to one version and 10% will go to another version.